All right, there's Roundup Information Overload Hour 800-941-SHAWN.

 I'm a longtime listener and watcher, and the public needs to be aware of what you're saying.

-And if I could sit them all down in my living room and and force them to watch you, I would do it.
+And if I could sit them all down in my living room and force them to watch you, I would do it.

-Um you were discussing the uh teamster strike going on with Canada, and um my father was uh was uh uh trucker, was a truck driver, was a teamster in the 60s and 70s, he drove for Great Eastern and Eastern Express um for many, many years, ended up having to retire at 55 disabled because back then the trucks aren't what they are today, and he had hearing problems and serious physical disabilities.
+In the 60s and 70s, he drove for Great Eastern and Eastern Express for many, many years, ended up having to retire at 55, disabled, because back then the trucks aren't what they are today.

-Every single thing that you and I own, every single piece of property that you and I own has at one time or another been on a tractor trailer in the United States of America.
+Every single thing that you and I own, every single piece of property that you and I own, has at one time or another been on a tractor trailer in the United States of America.

 That's the way the country functions.

-All right, so before we had breakthrough cases, meaning fully vaccinated people getting COVID okay, you could make a different argument that unvaccinated people posed a a risk although originally they said if you got the vaccine you'd never get COVID.
+So before we had breakthrough cases, meaning fully vaccinated people getting COVID, okay, you could make a different argument that unvaccinated people posed a risk.

 That was their argument.